Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/osl.rst

 .. tip::

-   For use in production, we suggest to **use a node group to wrap shader script nodes**, and link that into other blend-files.
+   For use in production, we suggest to use a node group to wrap shader script nodes, and link that into other blend-files.
    This makes it easier to make changes to the node afterwards as sockets are added or removed, without having to update the script nodes in all files.